bellingard/sonar-scanner-npm/README.md

 ## Usage

-The following example shows how to run a SonarQube analysis on a JavaScript project using Gulp, and pushing the results to [SonarCloud](https://sonarcloud.io), the online SonarQube service:
+The following example shows how to run an analysis on a JavaScript project using Gulp, and pushing the results to [SonarCloud](https://sonarcloud.io), the online code-analysis service based on SonarQube:

 ```javascript
 var gulp = require('gulp');